openvar/variantValidator/docs/INSTALLATION.md

 ## Developers

-To work on the Variant Validator code, you'll need to install additional dependencies and install VariantValidator in an editable manner.
+To work on the VariantValidator code, you'll need to install additional dependencies and install VariantValidator in an editable manner.
 Tests can be run using PyTest.

 ```bash
 cd variantValidator/